oasisprotocol/old-docs/src/operators/current-testnet-parameters.md

 changed.
 If you've already staked and registered your entity, then there's no need to make any changes.

+#### Docker Support

+We no longer document using the docker container for setup or deployment as we now distribute `oasis-node` binaries.
+You may still use the docker container, and we will, for now, document the current docker image tag for a given deployment.

 ### 2019-11-13

 This is the initial deployment